The Chi Chi is a designer hybrid dog that has brought together the Chihuahua with the Chinese Crested.

 As the two parent breeds are quite similar in a number of ways, it does mean that they blend together well when it comes to their physical traits.

-However, the physical side of things can vary depending on the level of influence that the genes from one breed has over the other.
+However, the physical side of things can vary depending on the level of influence that the genes from one breed have over the other.

 They can either have the full hair of the Chinese Crested or bald patches with bits of hair all over their body, so there is certainly some variation.